 In 2017, following the largest clinical ambulance trials in the world, NHS England implemented new ambulance standards across the country.

-The new system updated a decades old system and provides the ambulance service with a strong foundation for the future.
+It updated a decades old system and provided the ambulance service with a strong foundation for the future.

-A new set of pre-triage questions identifies those patients in need of the fastest response.
+A set of pre-triage questions were introduced to identify those patients in need of the fastest response.

 Category 1 – Calls from people with life-threatening illnesses or injuries

 This short animation explains more about these calls:

 Category 2 – Emergency calls

 Watch this short animation on what an urgent call is:

 Category 4 – Less urgent calls

 Following the implementation of the Ambulance Response Programme response model and a successful pilot project, NHS England has published two national frameworks.